MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Notes.md

 ## Financial Enquiry (PF, HF, AF)

-- We don't apply for any financing aplications through Rize, **we only observe the details of an already existing application**.
+- We don't apply for any financing application through Rize, **we only observe the details of an already existing application**.

 -----------------------------------------------------------------------------------------------------------------------------------------------------